Little Norway: Training

-A new home
+Move to Muskoka

 With the Norwegian Navy and Army pilot training operating as individual courses, there were inevitable commonalities and for the benefit of efficiency, the Norwegian government-in-exile consolidated both services into a unified force, renamed as the Royal Norwegian Air Force.
 The official declaration was made on 11 November 1944, although combined training operations were already taking place.
 In May 1942, the training camp was moved to a 430 acre site at Muskoka Airport, about 79 mi north of Toronto.
 Under the auspices of a Lend-Lease agreement, an additional order of 50 Fairchild PT-26/PT-26B Cornells was placed with the first deliveries being received by 1942.
 The training continued at Muskoka until February 1945, when the camp was moved to the air base at Winkleigh in Devon, England.

 Further moves

 After the move to England, the "Norwegian Training Base" as it was then known, was reconstituted under No. 23 Group RAF.
 The order for new Cornells was redirected to England, with many of the aircraft arriving by sea, still in their shipping crates.
 Additionally, nine Airspeed Oxfords and 27 Harvard advanced trainers were obtained.
 By 22 November 1945, the training was transferred to a base at Gardermoen, near Oslo, concentrating on primary training with the remaining 74 Cornells.
 The final move of the air training operation was to Rygge, where flight training continued until the end of hostilities and into the postwar period, being wound up in 1952, when all military training was transferred back to new training units in Norway.